ariunbolor/nsaf-mcp-server/MCP_SETTINGS_README.md

      - If installed globally: Use the output of `which nsaf-mcp-server` in your terminal
      - If installed locally: `/Users/onthego/Documents/agent/nsaf_mcp_server/build/index.js`

-   - Replace `/path/to/nsaf-project` with the actual path to your NSAF project
-     - Example: `/Users/onthego/Documents/agent`
+   - The NSAF_PROJECT_PATH environment variable is no longer needed since the NSAF code is included in the MCP server repository

 3. Restart Cline to load the new MCP server